rachelnadia/week-six/journal.md

 ![image i just uploaded](poster_comparison.png)

 Left: poster based on the manual analysis of the column.
 Full poster found here: https://github.com/rachelnadia/week-six/blob/master/poster2.svg

 Right: poster based on the digital analysis of the column.
 Full poster found here: https://github.com/rachelnadia/week-six/blob/master/poster1.svg

+In week five we read Hitchcock and learned about the benefits and losses of manual versus digital historical analysis.
+Hitchcock said that digital history allows you to study new things - they open up a world full of possibilities.
+I found this to be true when working with the Mrs. Thompson Advises Column.
+In my manual analysis, I knew some articles were written in disagreement with Thompson, but how many?
+Using Topic Modelling and if I had gone even further with AntConc, I was able to get a better understanding of how many articles were written in opposition.

+The other thing that was very useful about the Topic Modelling was that it finds the 10 topics throughout all 20 articles.
+Thus is a lot more difficult to do from just reading and taking notes on each individual articles.
+It allows for a combined analysis which may be easier to spot trends.

+In both of the ways mentioned above, digital history offers a quantitative study to an otherwise qualitative work.
+Using Modelling and statistics can be a good way to identify trends and potentially use those to make predictions in other works.
+For example, if I had more time to work on this I would like to analyze the same articles found with the search terms Mrs. Thompson Advises AND alcohol, but narrow the dates from 1960 to 1969.
+When the decades change and there is a slightly different context in the society to which these articles were being written, how would the results of the analysis change?

+What I mentioned in week four I see here as well.
+In week four I wrote "one thing that I think can get lost in historical argumentation through digital history is the emotion.
+Hitchcock said that digital history is about more than words on a page.
+Digital history includes sounds, objects, and space, he continued.
+I think it is important to remember that these histories that we look at exist in a larger context than the medium they are taken in.
+It is important to remember that these histories were people's real lives.
+As a new digital historian, it is easy to get bogged down in the words".

+When I look at the two posters above I feel the one on the left displays greater emotion than the one on the write.
+A manual analysis allows you to have a more personable connection to the piece you are studying.
+The ideas in the poster on the left are more blended, pictures are added, and the analysus flows.
+The right shows a poster that is clear cut.
+Arrows tell you which way to follow and each section is clearly deliniated from each other.
+I think this can happen with a digital analysis.
+Since the analysis is more solid, definitive, and less free-flowing, your final work can appear this way too.
+This is just one of the many ways we can debate the uses of both kinds of historical argumentation.

+## Conclusion

+Overall, the mini project that I worked on this week was eye-opening.
+It allowed me to get more practice with the digital tools we learned in this class and to get a better understanding of how they can all work together.